Sarah Green (film producer)

-Life and career
+Career

 Green is an independent film producer known for her ongoing work with writer/directors including Jeff Nichols, Terrence Malick, David Mamet and John Sayles.
 In March 2017, Green was inducted into the Austin Film Society's Texas Film Hall of Fame, alongside honorees Jeff Nichols and Tye Sheridan.

 Sarah Green produced Jeff Nichols' Loving, which garnered a Best Actress Academy-Award nomination for Ruth Negga; and Midnight Special (Warner Brothers) with Michael Shannon, Joel Edgerton, Adam Driver and Kirsten Dunst.
 Green produced Terrence Malick's rock n' roll love story, Song to Song, featuring Michael Fassbender, Ryan Gosling, Rooney Mara and Natalie Portman, as well as Terrence Malick’s Knight of Cups, starring Christian Bale, Cate Blanchett, and Natalie Portman.

 Green also produced Malick's Voyage of Time: The IMAX Experience, narrated by fellow producer Brad Pitt, and its feature-length version, Voyage of Time: Life's Journey, narrated by Cate Blanchett.

 Green was a producer on Nichols' Mud as well, with Matthew McConaughey and Reese Witherspoon.
 Mud premiered as an official selection at Sundance and was selected for main competition at Cannes.
 It was the highest grossing independent release during the summer of 2013, with a Rotten Tomatoes rating of 98% fresh.
 She was executive producer on Nichols' Take Shelter which premiered at the Sundance Film Festival and won the Grand Prize in Critics Week, the FIPRESCI award and the SACD award for best feature, all at the Cannes Film Festival.